 At several points in the city you can pick up a "city bike" by depositing a 20 kroner coin that's refunded when you return the bicycle to any other such point.
 Update: this program seems to have died and most of the city bike racks are empty now.
-Although as of April 2009, I've noticed some new looking citybikes downtown, so maybe they're starting the program up again.

 But bikes don't just affect bikers.
 Their vast presence also requires some adjustments from pedestrians, so...

 Look before you cross.
 The first behavior you need to change when you arrive in Copenhagen is that you must learn to take the bike lanes into account when crossing the street as a pedestrian or taking a right turn while driving.
 There's even been a citywide campaign to get people to think about bikers when they open the passenger doors of their parked cars: "Catch bikers with your eyes," the slogan runs, "not your door."

 Whenever I'm visited by someone from the states, I inevitably end up having to grab their arms and jerk them back to stop them from stepping directly in front of an oncoming bicycle.
 The experience is usually instructive enough not to have to be repeated.
 You really, really need to be aware of those bike lanes.